 What Were Your Reasons for Getting a Breast Augmentation?

-Your body produces milk inside of your breast by glandular tissue.
+Your body produces milk inside of your breast through glandular tissue.
 Then fine ducts or tubes carry the milk to the nipple.
 Any cuts or damages to these ducts or glandular tissue will interrupt the exit route for breast milk.

 A greater risk arises if your breasts required the plastic surgeon to remodel or lift them, along with your breast implants.